-The Public Works Department provides general direction to the Public Works divisions and services to support city staff and is comprised of 8 divisions:
+The Public Works Department provides services to support City staff, Commercial Businesses, and its residents.
+Public Works is comprised of 8 divisions:

 - Administration: Support to the Public Works divisions and customer service requests